Going beyond the call of duty: what Baker McKenzie look for in a training contract application

 - Talk about your interest in law in general – the word ‘commercial’ is there for a reason.

 - Say that you’ve been following the Eurozone crisis if you’ve only been reading about it at a superficial level; being aware of it isn’t enough, you need to have carefully considered the implications for the legal profession and, particularly, for Baker McKenzie and its clients.
 You’ll probably have to elaborate on your opinions at interview.

 - Talk about all of your interests, activities and responsibilities here – this is the next section of the form.

-- Consider what you want from your working environment and think about how Baker & McKenzie could provide this.
-For example, Christine Lagarde, the current managing director of the International Monetary Fund, is a former chairman of Baker & McKenzie’s global executive committee, and has been listed as one of the ‘Most Powerful Women in the World’.
-A candidate who considers diversity to be a priority may wish to talk about this.
+- Consider what you want from your working environment and think about how Baker McKenzie could provide this.
+For example, chair of Baker McKenzie's Global LGBT initiative and London IT/commercial partner Harry Small has been awarded Stonewall's highly prestigious Global Senior Champion Award in recognition of his exemplary practice in this area.
+A candidate who considers inclusion and diversity to be a priority may wish to talk about this.

 - Talk about the nature of the training programme and which aspects of this appeal to you and why.
 For example, how will the seat rotation scheme affect your development?
 How would a seat in dispute resolution benefit you?

 - Emphasise any experience you’ve had in a law or commercial environment – work experience, a part-time job or open days for example.